climate-tech-handbook/data-magic/FIELDGUIDE.md

-# Hello and welcome to the stack guide for the Climate Tech Handbook
+# Hello and welcome to the field guide for the Climate Tech Handbook

 Feel free to make contributions, suggestions, or comments on the suggested stack so far.